First Nagorno-Karabakh War: Kalbajar

 An Armenian engineer repairing a captured Azerbaijani tank.
 Note the crescent emblem on the turret of the tank.

 Situated west of northern Karabakh, outside the official boundaries of the region, was the rayon of Kalbajar, which bordered Armenia.
 With a population of about 60,000, the several dozen villages were made up of Azerbaijani and Kurds.
 In March 1993, the Armenian-held areas near the Sarsang reservoir in Mardakert were reported to have been coming under attack by the Azerbaijanis.
 After successfully defending the Martuni region, Melkonian's fighters were tasked to move to capture the region of Kalbajar, where the incursions and artillery shelling were said to have been coming from.

 Scant military opposition by the Azerbaijanis allowed Melkonian's fighters to gain a foothold in the region and along the way capture several abandoned armored vehicles and tanks.
 At 2:45 pm, on 2 April, Armenian forces from two directions advanced toward Kalbajar in an attack that struck Azerbaijani armor and troops entrenched near the Ganja-Kalbajar intersection.
 Azerbaijani forces were unable to halt the advances made by Armenian armor and were wiped out completely.
 The second attack toward Kalbajar also quickly overran the defenders.
 By 3 April, Armenian forces were in possession of Kalbajar.

 On 30 April, the United Nations Security Council (UNSC) passed Resolution 822, co-sponsored by Turkey and Pakistan, demanding the immediate cessation of all hostilities and the withdrawal of all occupying forces from Kalbajar.
 Human Rights Watch concluded that during the Kalbajar offensive Armenian forces committed numerous violations of the rules of war, including the forcible exodus of a civilian population, indiscriminate fire, and taking of hostages.

 The political repercussions were also felt in Azerbaijan when Huseynov embarked on his "march to Baku".
-Frustrated with what he felt was Elchibey's incompetence and demoted from his rank of colonel, his brigade advanced in early June from its base in Ganja toward Baku with the explicit aim of unseating the president.
+Frustrated with what he felt was Elchibey's incompetence and demotion from his rank of colonel, his brigade advanced in early June from its base in Ganja toward Baku with the explicit aim of unseating the president.
 Elchibey stepped down from office on 18 June and power was assumed by then parliamentary member Heydar Aliyev.
 On 1 July, Huseynov was appointed prime minister of Azerbaijan.
 As acting president, Aliyev disbanded 33 voluntary battalions of the Popular Front, which he deemed politically unreliable.